dynamsoft-docs/document-normalizer-docs/programming/android/api-reference/camera-enhancer/dcecameraview.md

 **Parameters**

-`viewfinderVisible`: A boolean value that means whether the viewfinder is visible or not.
+`viewfinderVisible` A boolean value that means whether the viewfinder is visible or not.
 Users can define the position and size of the viewfinder via method [`setViewfinder`](#setviewfinder).
 The viewfinder will be created based on the default value if the `setViewfinder` has never been triggered.

 **Code Snippet**